playframework/templatecontrol/README.md

 sbt run --no-push
 ```

-When using flag `--dry-run`, no PRs will be sent to GitHub.
+When using flag `--no-push`, no branch will be pushed and no PRs will be created on GitHub.
 You can then inspect the modified projects.

 ### Skipping lines